Muirfield/pocketmine-plugins/KillRate/README.md

 `pop-up` will use the _pop up_ message to show the player's score.

+`kill-streak`: Set to `false` or to a number.
+Will show the kill streak of a player.

+`reset-on-death`: Set to `false` or to a number.
+When the player dies that number of times, scores will reset.
+(It is GAME OVER).

 `values` are used to configure how many points or how much money is awarded per kill type.
 The first number is points, the second is money.
 You can use negative values.